 Discuss the possible risks and benefits of treatment with your doctor.

 A drug called brexanolone (Zulresso) was approved specifically to treat postpartum depression.
-Given through a needld over a course of 3 days, it has been found to bring relief to most women.
+Given through an IV over a course of 3 days, it has been found to bring relief to most women.